Becoming a Therapist: Educational Pathways by Country

 2. Master's Degree in Counselling (2-3 years): MA/MS in Clinical Mental Health Counselling, School Counselling, or other speciality (60 credit hours minimum for licensure eligibility)

-- CACREP Accreditation: Council for Accreditation of Counselling and Related Educational Programs—strongly preferred or required in most states
+- CACREP Accreditation: Council for Accreditation of Counselling and Related Educational Programs.
+Accreditation is strongly preferred or required in most states

 - Includes: Coursework, practica (100 hours), internship (600 hours)